 It is great that you want to offer an abandoned dog a home.
 Many people have had a wonderful experience in adopting their dogs and would never have a dog any other way.

 The right dog for you will be out there somewhere.
 He may not be the first or even the tenth dog you visit.
-But with time and patience you will find him.
+But, keep the faith because, with time and patience, you will find him.

 When you do, remember to read our comprehensive guide to ‘Bringing Home A Rescue Dog‘.
 It will support you through those first few weeks with your new friend

-If you are involved with a rescue centre, tell us about your organisation in the comments box below.
+If you are involved with a rescue centre, tell us about your organization in the comments box below.
 We would love to hear about your work and your dogs.

 If you have a rescued Labrador, or Labrador Cross, tell us your story.
 In fact, we love all rescue stories, no matter what breed, so whatever your dog, we’d love to hear about them.